microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 ```

 ## Dynamic YARP model
-YARP.ServiceFabric dynamically constructs and updates YARP runtime model based on the SF topology metadata.
-On start, it connects to SF cluster, enumerates the deployed entities (e.g applications, services, etc.), maps to YARP configuration model, validates and applies it.
-After the initial configuration has been applied, it starts a backround tasks periodically polling SF cluster for topology changes.
+YARP.ServiceFabric dynamically constructs and updates the YARP runtime model based on the SF topology metadata.
+On start, it connects to the SF cluster it's running in, enumerates the deployed entities (e.g applications, services, etc.), maps to the YARP configuration model, validates and applies it.
+After the initial configuration has been applied, YARP starts a background tasks periodically polling the SF cluster for topology changes.
 The polling frequency can be set in the YARP configuration.
 The Service Fabric to YARP entities mapping is shown in the following table.

 Service Fabric | YARP
 :--- | :---